cronkitedata/dj/docs/_weeks/week061.md

 ### Reading

 * "[Pharmacies miss half of dangerous drug combinations](https://www.chicagotribune.com/investigations/ct-drug-interactions-pharmacy-met-20161214-story.html)", Chicago Tribune, Dec.
 15, 2016, by Sam Roe and Karisa King.

+#### Going further

+R had powerful ways to work with text using `regular expressions`.
+To get a handle on what regular expressions can do, [go through the tutorial on our resources site]("{{site.cdocs}}/special/regex-beginning" | relative_url).
+It's not in R, but it will translate directly into filtering in R using the [str_detect()](https://cran.r-project.org/web/packages/stringr/vignettes/stringr.html) function.